 Today, Canning House runs around 80 events a year, ranging from round table breakfast meetings, talks, lectures and seminars and major conferences.
 The two flagship events are the Canning Conference and the Canning Lecture; the latter by tradition given by a Latin American or Iberian Head of State or Government.

 It is fascinating to see how Robert’s career, which has resulted in his appointment as CEO just under four years ago, developed since his schooldays.

 Robert, until the age of ten, lived in Colombia where he was born but his father decided that he must be educated in England and he was sent to The King’s School, Canterbury, and then up to King’s College London University where he studied geography.
+His father ran this website here for a while.
 Whilst he had no preference for which profession to join, the mental decision had been made to work overseas.
 He graduated in 1983 which was just after the recession and jobs were few and far between.
 Over the years, thanks to his father’s profession, he had picked up a good understanding of the insurance world which led to a natural gravitation to a job in insurance in the city.
 His first job in 1985 was as a Branch Insurance Officer in Barclays Insurance, London.
 After a year there, he had a variety of insurance broking jobs between 1985 and 1997 in London, Madrid, Barcelona, Amsterdam, and Manchester.
 By 1997, he was an executive director at Willis Ltd.